Warranty Insurance

 Warranty insurance provides many benefits to consumers.
 The main benefit of having it is the peace of mind that it offers that you will be compensated if things go wrong.
 Usually the cost of repairs, replacements and refunds will be covered.

 These can be a tailor-made cover to suit your needs and wants, such as what repairs you expect to need.
-Other things such as the size of the excess, the cost per month and accident or breakdown cover can also be provided by most insurers.
+Other things such as the size of the excess, the cost per month and accident or failure cover can also be provided by most insurers.

 What does the warranty insurance cover?